 Dr. Barkley’s understanding and theory about the nature of executive functioning and its role in the manifestations of ADHD unpacks practical and effective interventions that will help your clients gain more mastery over self-regulation and personal efficacy in their daily lives.
 You will learn about the neuropsychology of executive functions and how they contribute to a person’s long-term goals and general welfare.
 Dr. Barkley will share the clinical implications of this understanding and specific management principles that will extend across the main domains of major life activities.

 You will learn—

-- About of each of the five major executive functions and their deficits in people with ADHD, including working memory, self-management to time, emotional self-regulation, self-motivation, and other aspects of executive functioning and self-control.
+- Each of the five major executive functions and their deficits in people with ADHD, including working memory, self-management to time, emotional self-regulation, self-motivation, and other aspects of executive functioning and self-control.

-- How the instrumental level of executive functioning relates to higher levels of EF in daily life activities such the ability to set short-term vs long-term goals
+- How the instrumental level of executive functioning relates to higher levels of EF in daily life activities, such as the ability to set short-term vs. long-term goals

 - How ADHD impacts all levels of executive function and the consequences of this impact on self-regulation across the lifespan

 - About the implications of this model of ADHD on diagnosis and assessment

 - How this theory leads to more effective interventions to manage ADHD